palewire/first-django-admin/docs/index.rst

 .. note::

     When you create a choices list each option needs to have two values.
-The first one is what is written into the database, and is often more compact. the second one is what is displayed for user, and is often more verbose.
+The first one is what is written into the database, and is often more compact.
+The second one is what is displayed for the user, and is often more verbose.

 Then the invitee's date of birth.
 Since this type of field will start off empty we need to instruct the database to: 1) allow null values with ``null=True`` and 2) allow entrants to leave it empty when they update records later with ``blank=True``.